andretorresdg/API-part1/README.md

-# **AndreDevayAPI**
+# **API-part1**

-> AndreDevayAPI is a free REST API which is written in JavaScript, using Node.js and Express.js, to connect to MongoDB and implement all CRUD (Create, Read, Update and Delete) operations to manage user accounts.
+> API-part1 is a free REST API which is written in JavaScript, using Node.js and Express.js, to connect to MongoDB and implement all CRUD (Create, Read, Update and Delete) operations to manage user accounts.

-Feel free to see the source code [here](https://github.com/andretorresdg/AndreDevayAPI) .
+Feel free to see the source code [here](https://github.com/andretorresdg/API-parte1) .

 ---